Fulbright Award in Open Ocean Ecology / CCMar, UAlg – Algarve Center for Marine Sciences

 These programs will offer possibility for the scholar to engage into supervision and mentoring of students of the University of Algarve.

-Letter of Invitation: A letter of invitation is strongly preferred.
-The invitation letter should describe the grant activity and proposed timeline.
+Letter of Invitation: A letter of invitation is optional.
+Any invitation letter should describe the grant activity and proposed timeline.

 Stipend: Maintenance allowance of €8,400 (corresponding to 3 monthly allowances of €2,800).